exam-image

 AISSEE Eligibility Criteria 2026

-For admission through the AISSEE 2026 application, candidates have to satisfy certain age, class, and academic requirements that vary in the case of admission into the existing Sainik Schools or the newly approved ones.
+For admission through the AISSEE 2026 application, candidates have to satisfy certain age, class, and academic requirements as per the AISSEE Eligibility Criteria 2026, which vary in the case of admission into the existing Sainik Schools or the newly approved ones.
 The table then goes on to explain in detail the age limits, date of birth ranges, and the requisite qualifying academic class for each category and level of class.

 Category